In COVID Briefings, Trump Again Relies On Both Shock And Strategic Retreat

 And in the immediate moment of this week, "adjourn the Congress" gets headlines.

-Sure enough, after Trump spoke of adjourning Congress, Senate Majority Leader Mitch McConnell, R-Ky., released a statement saying he was working with the president and would do everything he could to get nominees critical to fighting coronavirus confirmed but added that "under Senate rules will take consent from [Minority] Leader [Chuck] Schumer."
+Sure enough, after Trump spoke of adjourning Congress, Senate Majority Leader Mitch McConnell, R-Ky., released a statement saying he was working with the president and would do everything he could to get nominees critical to fighting coronavirus confirmed but added that "under Senate rules," it will take consent from Minority Leader Chuck Schumer.

 All these machinations will strike many Americans as the kind of games that make people hate "Washington."
 And if so, that can work in the president's favor as well.